mechkit/solar_design_algorithm/SDA.md

 ## System specification

 These are the what uniquely define the system design.
-Every other value is deterministically caclated from these variables.
+Every other value is deterministically calculated from these variables.
 These are the user input in FSEC's online express design application.

 | Description                                                   | Symbol                                  | Unit |
 |:--------------------------------------------------------------|:----------------------------------------|:-----|